 Select any Node by left clicking on it.

-When a Node is selected, click on the details icon on the top toolbar to bring up the Details Panel on the right.
+When a Node is selected, the Details Panel displays on the right side

 Use Ctrl/Cmd+Click to select multiple Nodes.
 You can also Ctrl/Cmd+Click and Drag to create a selection box.